thejimmyg/docker-git/README.md

 ## Changelog

+### 0.1.2 2019-01-03

+* Respond to changes in the `keys/authorized_keys` file

 ### 0.1.1 2019-01-02

-* Shortened the sleep time in the `while` loop to 0.5 seconds so that the signal handler can respond more quickly to restarts.
+* Shortened the sleep time in the `while` loop so that the signal handler can respond more quickly to restarts.
 * Removed printing of the `.` character during while loop.

 ### 0.1.0 2018-12-11